googleapis/google-api-nodejs-client/README.md

 #### Using JWT (Service Tokens)

-The Google Developers Console provides `.json` file that you can use to configure a JWT auth client and authenticate your requests.
+The Google Developers Console provides `.json` file that you can use to configure a JWT auth client and authenticate your requests, for example when using a service account.

 ``` js
 var key = require('/path/to/key.json');